spec18krish/PointOfSale/ReadMe.md

 I made the Point of Sale application using **.NET 5**

+I have used **Visual Studio 2022** for developing this application.

 Project has both Windows UI ( just for convenince ) and the Nunit test project.
 The test project covers the test cases given in the technical test.